isabella232/dynamic-media-classic.en-1/help/application-setup.md

     * If you are using a default naming convention that you previously set up under Application Setup &gt; Batch Set Presets &gt; Default Naming, expand **Asset Naming Conventions**, and then in the File Naming drop-down list, click **Default**.
     * To define a naming convention as you set up the preset, expand **Asset Naming Conventions**, and then in the File Naming drop-down list, click **Custom**.

-1. For Sequence order, define the order for the images after the set is grouped together in Scene7.
+1. For Sequence order, define the order for the images after the set is grouped together in Dynamic Media Classic.
 By default, your assets are ordered alphanumerically.
 However, you can use a comma-separated list of regular expressions to define the order.
 1. For Set Naming and Creation Convention, specify the suffix or prefix to the base name you defined in the Asset Naming Convention.
-Also define where the image set will be created within the Scene7 folder structure.
+Also define where the image set will be created within the Dynamic Media Classic folder structure.

    If you define large numbers of image sets, you may prefer to keep these separate from the folders that contain the assets themselves.
 Many customers create an Image Sets folder and redirect the application to place batch set generated sets here.